alakbarz/alak.bar/public/blog/presonusEris.md

 Left/right stereo separation works just fine, but don't expect to be able to pinpoint the location of a sound on these.
 That isn't really a criticism of these particular speakers, but speakers in general.
 Headphones just work a lot better in this regard, from my experience.

 ## Audio Monitoring
 As mentioned, these are entry level studio monitors.
-During audio editing sessions I will double check my work after using headphones, just to double check that everything sounds fine, which can be a minor inconvenience.
+During audio editing sessions I will double check my work afterwards using headphones, just to make sure that everything sounds fine, which can be a minor inconvenience.
+I don't fully trust the Eris.
 That being said, in my experience the speakers alone have been enough, and I rarely need to adjust things.

 This is most likely because I don't do professional grade work, thus I'm not looking for absolute perfection; close enough will do.